 But sometimes, we go overboard.

-According to a recent survey, American spend an average of about $140 each month on their dogs and $93 on their cats.
+According to a survey, American spend an average of about $140 each month on their dogs and $93 on their cats.
 People ages 18 to 24 spend even more than that.
 They want the best for their pets and that often means high-end food.

 "In my 20 years as a veterinary nutritionist, I’ve seen vast improvements in our knowledge about pet nutrition, in the quality of commercial pet foods, and in our pets’ nutritional health (other than the unfortunate rise in obesity)," writes Lisa Freeman, veterinary nutritionist and professor of clinical nutrition at Cummings School of Veterinary Medicine at Tufts University.